RinCloud/AppForge/readme.md

 ### 🚀 Prerequisite Environment Setup
 There are two ways of building prerequisites of AppForge: Through docker deployment (needs your machine support CPU virtualization) or local emulator (needs to build Android Emulator on your machine).

-If you are evaluating through docker, check *Docker_Setup*; or you are using local emulator or devices, check *Local_Emulator_Setup* first .
+If you are evaluating through docker, check *Docker_Setup*; or you are using local emulator or devices, check *Local_Emulator_Setup* first.

 #### Docker Setup

 ##### Docker Environment